 6. What are your weaknesses and strengths?

 This one of the most common questions, i.e., interview questions your weakness & strengths.
-This is a question asked when the other academic questions are not enough to judge you.
+This is an MBA interview question asked when the other academic questions are not enough to judge you.
 When talking about weakness, don’t ever say you don’t have any.
 This will just show that you are overconfident and narcissistic.

 Rather talk of one mild weakness that won’t affect your work and coupled with it, tell of what you are doing to improve.
 While answering for strength, speak about one of the instances where strength helped you.
 See some example on for strength and weaknesses questions.